Ohio–Serbia National Guard Partnership: History

 Soldiers from Ohio and Serbia discuss an exercise on a map.

 Soldiers from Ohio and Serbia completing renovations at an elementary school in Lapovo, Serbia.

 Gen. Miloje Miletić (left), Serbia's chief of general staff, and Maj.
 Gen. Deborah A. Ashenhurst, Ohio adjutant general, conduct a pass in review of the Serbian Ceremonial Honor Guard Sep.
 12, 2011.

 An Ohio National Guard Special Forces soldier briefs the Serbian 63rd Parachute Brigade, June 12 on a Camp Grayling, Michigan firing range.

-The partnership between the Ohio National Guard and the Serbian Armed Forces is of immense importance for both sides, especially for Serbia, a militarily neutral country in the heart of Europe, for which this partnership represents great opportunity for developing more efficient military cooperation with NATO and fostering better diplomatic relations with the United States.

 The National Guards of the U.S. states started cooperation programs with the armies of European countries in 1993, the first to establish such cooperation were Michigan National Guard and Army of Latvia.
 Most of the armies of Central and Eastern European countries started their partnership with the U.S. National Guards since then.
 As of 2023, the last ones to form a partnership were Austria and Vermont, who started their cooperation in October 2021 and Norway and Minnesota, who started their partnership in February 2023.

 The Ohio National Guard already had a partnership with the Hungarian Army since 1993.
 When Serbia started seeking for a partnership with one of the U. S. National Guards, it was decided that Ohio would accept the partnership.
 The reason for this is the existence of a large Serbian community in the Great Lakes region, which, apart from Illinois, Pennsylvania and Indiana, is very numerous in Ohio, primarily in Cleveland, but also the fact that the long-term governor of Ohio was the later senator George Voinovich, who was of Serbian origin and a very respected man in Serbia due to commitment to the peaceful resolution of conflicts in Croatia and Bosnia.